 You’ll need a cow bone, 6-7 inches long, ideally cut into 2-3 inch segments.
 I obtained this from a local butcher, they were disposing of the bones anyway so were happy to cut me a couple of pieces.
 It is also available to buy from some supermarkets.
 In addition:

 - 4 steaks … or 1-2 thick steaks for reverse sear

 * – this rub matches the flavour of the marrow perfectly.
 If you don’t have this, you can try another steak BBQ rub or make your own dry rub.

 Decide how you want to cook your steaks – reverse sear, searing directly in a pan/on a BBQ or something else.
-Before or whilst cooking the steaks, extract the marrow from the bones.
-There are a couple of ways of doing this.
+The best results I’ve had are using the reverse twice-seared approach, which is described further down.

-If you’re doing a reverse sear (this is what I did, see picture below), place the bone in it’s own roasting tray and cook for about 20 mins longer than the steak.
+If you’re doing a reverse sear, place the bone in it’s own roasting tray and cook for about 20 mins longer than the steak.
 When the steak is ready, the marrow will have softened.
 Hold the bone with heat-resistant gloves and use a skewer to poke the marrow out into the roasting tray.

 Alternatively, immerse 2-3 inch bone segments in lukewarm water (43°C/110°F) for about 5 mins.
 Then with your fingers, or a long blunt kitchen implement, poke the softened marrow out onto a plate.
 Gently heat the marrow in a saucepan to melt it.